 How do residential bridging loans work?

-You can take out a residential bridging loan for as little as one month to as much as one or two years.
-You can usually borrow up to 75% of the property’s value (known as loan-to-value), or possibly more if you have additional assets to use as security, but the lower the LTV the lower the interest rate you’ll usually pay.
+You can take out a residential bridging loan for as short as one month to as long as one or two years.
+You can usually borrow up to 75% of the property’s value (known as loan-to-value), or possibly more if you have additional assets to use as security.
+The lower the LTV, the lower the interest rate you’ll usually pay.
 Rates can be fixed or variable.

 They are interest-only loans.
 You can either make interest payments each month, pay the compounded interest all off at the end when you repay the loan or have it deducted from the loan amount at the outset.

 Although lenders may look at your personal finances, including your income and credit history, when you apply, especially if you’ll be making interest payments each month, your exit strategy is more important.
-This is how you intend to pay off the loan.
+Your exit strategy is how you intend to pay off the loan.

 If you’re planning to sell a property to pay it off, the lender will want to be sure it has a high enough value and can be sold within the necessary timeframe for the loan to be paid back in time.
 Or if you’re planning to take out a mortgage on a property to repay it, the lender will want to be sure you’ll be able to get one for a high enough amount.